raindev/homepage/readme.md

 Pages](https://pages.github.com).
 The theme is inspired by [this website](http://bettermotherfuckingwebsite.com).

-All the source of the blog resides inside [src/](src), all the published content is in the top level directory.

 ## Building

-To build the site run `make`.
-To run the site locally use `make run`.
+To build the site run `zola build`.
+To run the site locally use `zola serve`.

 ## Licenses